tbrowder/nwflug/Computer-Tech-NWF/computech17/my-presentations/src/intro-linux.md

 - Doesn't it seem like socialism?

-## Topics to be covered

-- Internet considerations

-- Downloading

-- Authenticating

-- Brief look at some free programs and resources

 # Fundamentals

 - A user should be familiar with getting around his or her computer and the